 But the job does not instill in me a love of men.
 I doubt they realize how feeble they are when they’re in that place, even when they come in, as they do, in packs—I watch men fall in love with me over the course of a night.
 It’s not like they can hide it, not in a place designed to coax their guard down and their wallets open.
 I watch them love me and I watch their hearts break when I turn them away and all it is is kind of boring.
 The only men I like are the ones who are free with their money.
 Sometimes they tip in fifties all night.

 For one whole weekend, we host a big man from Mount Isa.
 He’s in town for a bowls competition, and he spends every night of his stay in the club.
-Every night he books the VIP room, spends hours with Ashley, to whom he has taken a special liking, and tips the attentive, gracious hostesses handsomely.
+Every night he books the VIP room, spends hours with Tiffany, to whom he has taken a special liking, and tips the attentive, gracious hostesses handsomely.
 This weekend pays for my ticket to Tokyo.

 “I love this place,” he says amiably.
-“I get to come in here, have a conversation with a lovely lady,” he smiles at Ashley, who strokes his knee, “and get treated like a king.
+“I get to come in here, have a conversation with a lovely lady,” he smiles at Tiffany, who strokes his knee, “and get treated like a king.
 You’re doing a great job, love.”
 He pats another twenty into my jar.

 Men from the mines tend to understand how the place works, maybe because their agenda is as clear as the club’s.
 These ones come in on a Wednesday, sitting back from the stage, mostly declining invitations for a dance from the girls but accepting refills of their Bundy & Cokes from me.
 Before they leave, they put into my hands all their loose change.
 It’s more than forty dollars.

 “We reckon you’re the hottest girl here,” they grin.
 “Here ya go, darl.”